Bleuje/ocaml-mesh-plot/README.md

 - Comments in the code contain additional information on how to use functions.

 ## Mesh data
-Examples of rendered meshes presented here use the [Non-rigid world dataset here](http://tosca.cs.technion.ac.il/book/resources_data.html) :
+Examples of rendered meshes presented here use the [Non-rigid world dataset](http://tosca.cs.technion.ac.il/book/resources_data.html).

 ## Some tools
 The module **`Mesh3D`** (contained in `Plot3D`) has some functions to create meshes, modify meshes or put them together :